borkh/mcbm-ring-reco/README.md

    Optionally, the `--append` flag can be set to append the data to existing files.
 Otherwise, the existing files will be overwritten.
 Set `--force` to overwrite the existing files without asking for confirmation.
 By default, the data is visualized after creation.
-Set the `--silent` flag to only save the plots without showing them.
+Set the `--silent` flag to disable this.

-### Training the model
+## Training the model
    For a complete training and evaluation run, run the following command:
    ```
    python train.py